kubestash/docs/docs/addons/elasticsearch/logical/index.md

 ## Backup Elasticsearch

-In this demonstration, we’ll focus on a DigitalOcean-managed `Elasticsearch` database configured in Standalone mode.
-The backup and restore process is similar for Group Replication and InnoDB Cluster configurations as well.
+In this demonstration, we’ll focus on a DigitalOcean-managed `Elasticsearch`.

 ### Create a Sample Elasticsearch Database